weiaicunzai/Python-Practice-on-Book-Effective-Python-59-Specific-Ways-to-Write-Better-Python/README.md

 # Python Practice repository

-*mainly about learning python grammer and modules
-*no perticular orders
+*mainly about learning python grammer and modules<br /> *no perticular orders

 *using python 3.5